Sivome/Sivome.github.io/_posts/2019-03-25-Dockerize-OMSSA-with-Ubuntu-Cosmic.md

 docker run -it name_of_your_choice_for_build
 ```

-The above container will put all sample data files in sample_data folder.
-So, you can change directory within the Ubuntu box using
+The above Dockerfile has instructions to copy all sample data files to sample_data folder.
+Once you "docker run", then you will be logged into Ubuntu box.
+Change directory to sample_data within Ubuntu box using:
 ```console
 cd sample_data
 ```